awran5/custom-qr-code-styling/README.md

 Generate a modern, styled and branded QR code for Free!.
 Build with React, based on [QR Code Styling](https://github.com/kozakdenys/qr-code-styling) JS library

-🤔 Base64 encoded images are good for tiny images, small icons, logos in emails, other than that, using base64 images might actually kill your [performance](https://bunny.net/blog/why-optimizing-your-images-with-base64-is-almost-always-a-bad-idea/).

 <hr />

 <p align="center">